At the first sign of pleurisy, the patient should observe a complete

 style.
 Persons with healthy tissues and strong vital force are unlikely to

-catch pneumonia.
-It is only when the system is clogged with the toxic matter
+develop pneumonia.
+It is only when the system is clogged with the toxic

 To begin with, the patient should be kept on a diet of